 This datapoint tells you the percentage of long-term residents who are prescribed antipsychotic drugs.
 High levels of antipsychotic drug use may indicate a facility is using these drugs to subdue residents in scenarios where such medications aren't medically required.
 Nevertheless, some facilities may need to rely more on these drugs due to an increased number of patients suffering from cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This metric tells you the percent of long-term residents that are given antianxiety drugs.
-These drugs are commonly given to patients experiencing depression or anxiety.
+This is the percent of residents who were prescribed antianxiety medications.
+Antianxiety drugs are prescribed to patients experiencing anxiety or depression.